neelkamath/omni-chat-backend/docs/spec.md

     - [x] Descriptions and icons.
     - [x] Unlimited participants.
     - [x] Broadcast chats (i.e., only admins can message).
 This option can be toggled for a chat any time.
 This is for chats for updates, like a conference's chat where you don't want hundreds of people asking the same questions over and over again.
-- Messages support any format, and won't be degraded (e.g., pics won't have their resolution lowered like in WhatsApp).
-Message types:
-    - [x] Text
-    - [x] Audio
-    - [x] Pictures
-    - [x] Polls
-    - [x] Videos
-    - [ ] Any file type
+    - [ ] Share chats via a link or QR code so that many people can easily join them.
+    - [ ] Public chats (e.g., official Android chat, random groups individuals have created, Mario Kart chat).
+These chats get indexed by search engines.
+People can view them without an account.
+Anyone with an account can search for, and join them.
 - [ ] Forward messages.
-- [ ] Tag users in text messages for notifications and context (e.g., `@Bob Did you finish the presentation?`).
 - [ ] Forum chats.
 These are for threaded chats, like a team's communication channel.
 Every message which isn't a reply to another message becomes a thread, and people can reply to this thread so that relevant info can be easily searched in the future.
 There will only be one thread per top-level message (i.e., a reply to a reply will still be a reply to the top-level message as well) to prevent irrelevant replies.
 - [ ] E2E Encryption.
-- [ ] Search for chats you're not in (e.g., official Android chat, random groups individuals have created, Mario Kart chat).
 - [ ] Every chat and message has a URL.
-- [ ] Allow search engines to index the chat.
 - [ ] Background noise cancellation for both audio and video calls.
-- [ ] Marketplace for free and paid bots, themes, digital stickers, etc.
 - [ ] Group audio calls.
 - [ ] Spatial audio calls (important for gamers).
 - [ ] Video calls with multiple people.
-- [ ] Filters on video calls.
-The others will be able to see which filter you're using.
 - [ ] Screen sharing.
-- [ ] Have add-ons for video calls like games, and bunny ear effects.
-Developers can create their own add-ons.
 - [ ] API for integrations (e.g., bots).
-- [ ] Allow instances to pick one of the following access types.
+- [ ] Allow instances to pick one of the following access types:
     - [ ] Only clients an admin creates are allowed to access the API.
     - [ ] Anyone can access the API without registering.
     - [ ] Anyone can access the API, but must register for an account.
-The accounts will be automatically created, but this allows for features such as rate limiting, or payments.
+The accounts will be automatically created, but this allows for features such as rate limiting, and payments.
 - [ ] Bots can have buttons so that integrations can easily execute code.
 For example, if a Travis CI build fails, a bot could message the specifics on the group with a button, which when clicked, automatically reruns the CI/CD pipeline.
-- [ ] View chat even if you're not logged in.
-Of course, this will only be allowed if it's a public chat anyone can join.
 - [ ] Run a production instance taking care of the following:
     - [ ] Don't run images as the `root` user.
     - [ ] Automate backups.